-Bifidobacterium longum DSM24736, Bifidobacterium infantis DSM24737, Lactobacillus acidophilus DSM24735, Lactobacillus plantarum DSM24730, Lactobacillus paracasei DSM24733, Lactobacillus bulgaricus DSM24734, and Streptococcus thermophilus DSM24731 has shown effectiveness in small clinical trials (see here and a summary here).
+A live formulation of eight different lyophilized strains from the species Bifidobacterium breve DSM24732, Bifidobacterium longum DSM24736, Bifidobacterium infantis DSM24737, Lactobacillus acidophilus DSM24735, Lactiplantibacillus plantarum DSM24730, Lacticaseibacillus paracasei DSM24733, Lactobacillus bulgaricus DSM24734, and Streptococcus thermophilus DSM24731 has shown effectiveness in small clinical trials (see here and a summary here).
 Of note, the tested preparation has been now accepted in some UK hospitals and prescribed by some gastroenterologists in addition to standard ulcerative colitis treatment.

-$\triangleright$ Irritable bowel syndrome (IBS)
+Irritable bowel syndrome (IBS)

 Certain probiotics have been shown to relieve the symptoms of IBS and improve the quality of life of IBS patients.
-A guideline and meta-analysis involving children and adults with IBS found that probiotics significantly improved IBS symptoms, bloating, and flatulence, but the quality of evidence was low and recommendation regarding probiotic species and strains could not be made.
+A guideline and meta-analysis involving children and adults with IBS found that probiotics significantly improved IBS symptoms, bloating, and flatulence, but the quality of evidence was low and a recommendation regarding probiotic species and strains could not be made.
 Another meta-analysis focusing on adults with IBS found that probiotics significantly improved overall symptom response and quality of life compared to placebo, but did not have an effect on individual IBS symptoms.
 A systematic review and meta-analysis of children and adolescents with IBS found that probiotics increased the likelihood of treatment success compared to placebo and decreased abdominal pain intensity.
-Probiotics are a promising option to mitigate some symptoms of IBS; however, the overall quality and quantity of evidence is low.
+Probiotics are a promising option © 2019, International Scientific Association for Probiotics and Prebiotics to mitigate some symptoms of IBS; however, the overall quality and quantity of evidence is low.
 Therefore, studies are still needed to clarify which probiotic species, specific strains, and dose of probiotics are most effective for patients with IBS.